olucurious/ViewAnimationDemo/README.md

 	UIView.animateWithDuration(1.0, animations)

 for create excellent animations with a few lines of code in **Swift**, using the **UIKit framework**.<br><br>
-You can download my project for see the code and run the application for see the  animations, just choose one on the main menu; in my example I use the view of an UIImage for the animations on a blurred background.<br><br>
+You can download my project (optimized for run on iPhone 6) for see the code and run the application for see the  animations, just choose one on the main menu; in my example I use the view of an UIImage for the animations on a blurred background.<br><br>
 ![ScreenShot](/Readme resources/menu.png)<br><br>
 In addition to my code I suggest you to read the following description on how these **animations** work and how implement a **blurry effect** on UIImage.